MaroIsLife/MaroIsLife/README.md

 Software Engineer/1337 Student
 -----------------

-* 🌍  I'm based in Casablanca
+* 🌍  I'm based in Morocco Casablanca
 * ✉️  You can contact me at [ougnou10@gmail.com](mailto:ougnou10@gmail.com)
 * 🧠  I'm learning how to create a web server using C++ sockets